 Culture, Sing-Sings, Festivals, Treks, and History

 Papua New Guinea has so much to see and to do at different times of the year it would take years to see it all.
 Most people only have two or three weeks.
 So what to see and do?
-We can't answer that question for you, but we can hep you get the most out of your valuable holiday time.

 For those who like a challenge, there are many treks to be attempted, either day walks from Walindi Plantation resort or Tufi resort, or from Tufi guesthouses, or the three-day or four-day trek up Mount Wilhelm, Oceania's highest peak at 4509 metres, from Goroka.
 Goroka is an excellent base for other half, full, and multi-day treks.
 There is also the tough and sticky six to ten-day Kokoda trail through the mountainous jungles of the Owen-Stanley range where the Austrailian Diggers battled so bravely in World War II.

 Port Moresby is often overlooked, but is home to the largest Allied war cemetary in the Pacific Theatre of Operations and also host to the Hiri Moale festival in mid-September.
 THe National Museum is excellent.

 New Britain's jungles shelter several accessible aircraft wrecks on surprisingly good condition, and Kavieng was a major Japanese base during the Second World War.

 Tufi's fjords are a great place to immerse yourself in traditional village life with village guesthouse stays.
 See the relevant pages for more information, and we also organise stays in villages in the Eastern Highlands and East Sepik provinces.